How the Live Events Industry which is made up of a workforce of 12 million people that generates $886 billion on an annual basis, found itself...

 Mentorship is definitely not a lost art, but as someone new to the business I would say, seek out the opportunities to learn new skills.

 Looking for more advice?
-Check out Michele's recommendations for new event techs:
+Check out this podcast episode: